stevegt/grid-cli/v2/doc/203-prior.md

 - **Key Example**: Hidden Markov Models (HMM) in speech recognition.
     - **Details**: HMMs model the sequence of spoken words based on the probabilities of transitions between phonemes.
 This allows the system to predict and recognize spoken language sequences accurately.
+    - **Reputation as Markov Probabilities**: In a decentralized system like PromiseGrid, Markov probabilities may be tied to the reputation of nodes or modules, influencing the likelihood of selecting certain paths or completions based on historical performance.

 ## Byte Sequence Completion in the Chomsky Hierarchy